Zhenya255-oss/blender_telescope_add_on/README.md

 1. Install Blender.

-2. Download the free Blender add-on "Telescope-Blender Metaverse" by downloading the blockchainInterface.py script from the github repository blender_telescope_add_on
+2. Download the free Blender add-on "Telescope-Blender Metaverse" by downloading the telescope.py script from the github repository blender_telescope_add_on

-3. Contact us to create your space in the Meta Universe. stolyarenkoted@gmail.com
+3. Contact us to create your space in the Meta Universe stolyarenkoted@gmail.com

 4. We will reply to you with an address link.